 Bonds, which include special deposits, are carried at amortized cost except for those bonds with an NAIC designation of 3 through 6, which are carried at the lower of amortized cost or fair value.
 The amount carried at fair value is not material to the financial statements.
 Bond premiums and discounts are amortized using the scientific interest method.

 When quoted prices in active markets for identical assets are available, the Company uses these quoted market prices to determine the fair value of bonds.
 This is used primarily for U.S. government securities.
 In other cases where a quoted market price for identical assets in an active market is either not available or not observable, the Company estimates fair values using valuation methodologies based on available and observable market information or by using a matrix pricing model.
 If quoted market prices are not available, the Company determines fair value using broker quotes or an internal analysis of each investment's financial performance and cash flow projections.
-The Company had no investments where fair value was determined using broker quotes or an internal analysis of financial performance and cash flow projections at December 31, 2020 and 2019.
+The Company had no investments where fair value was determined using broker quotes or an internal analysis of financial performance and cash flow projections at December 31, 2021 or 2020.
 Bonds include all investments whose maturity is greater than one year when purchased.
-Loan-backed and structured securities are carried at amortized cost adjusted for unamortized premiums and discounts and are accounted for using the retrospective adjustment method.
-Premiums and discounts on loan-backed and structured securities are amortized using the scientific method over the estimated remaining term of the securities, adjusted for anticipated prepayments.
 All adjustments between amortized cost and carrying value are reflected in unrealized capital gains and losses and are reported as direct adjustments to surplus.